ydamni/cloud-is-free/projects/README.md

 > Start a project at any time.

-## Before we start

-**You are fully responsible for any invoice on your AWS account.** This documentation is only intended to help you in the realization of practical projects.
-You are responsible for every action taken on your account.

-Below is the list of projects realized with an optimized use of the Free Tier.
-Some projects use paid tools to be properly implemented. **It's up to you to decide whether or not to pay for the paid tools.** If you are able to pay, I strongly advise you to do so.
-But if you can't afford it, it is specified through the *Free-only route* field if the project is partially feasible using only the Free Tier.
+Below is the list of projects realized with an optimized use of the Free Tier in order to minimize your expenses.

 Please take a close look at the Free Tier service:
 - AWS : https://aws.amazon.com/fr/free/